 - 1. Unscrew the filler screw.

 - 2. Fill the operating fluid according to the sight glass:

 - 3. Screw in the filler screw again.

 - Be careful with the O-ring.

-- 4. Seal the vacuum connection.
+- 4. Seal the vacuum flange.

 - 5. Start the vacuum pump.

 - 6. Operate the vacuum pump for approx. 5 minutes.

 - 7. Switch off the vacuum pump.

 - 8. Wait approx. 1 minute until the operating fluid has accumulated in the operating fluid separator.

 - 9. Check the fill level.

-- The correct fill level is between the Min/Max markings or within the ring mark on the sight glass.
+- The correct fill level is between the Min/Max markings on the sight glass.

 - 10. If necessary, fill more operating fluid in case the fill level is incorrect.

-5.5 Connect the oil/water heat exchanger
+5.5 Connect the exhaust gas temperature monitoring